skip to content

 F-box proteins in cancer

-F-box proteins, including Skp2 and Fbxw7, control the ubiquitin-mediated degradation of key cell cycle regulators, like p27 and cyclin E and Myc.
+F-box proteins, including Skp2 and Fbxw7, control the ubiquitin-mediated degradation of key cell cycle regulators, like p27, cyclin E and Myc.
 We aim to assess whether when tumours present with mutations in F-box protein genes, whether these can be used as biomarkers for deciding on chemotherapeutic treatments for patients.
 We collaborate with AstraZeneca in understanding the tumour biology of subsets of breast cancers with regard to their ubiquitin signalling networks.

 Targeting ubiquitin ligases and ubiquitinated proteins with novel biotherapeutic approaches